Product Name: OptiMind

 They ship OptiMind to the USA, to most countries in the EU, Canada, Australia, to the UK and some other countries as well.

 You can find the whole list on their website.

 No, OptiMind is not FDA certified.
 However, OptiMind is manufactured in a GMP-certified lab under the FDA requirements.
 Food supplements such as OptiMind do not require an FDA certification.

 Based on our experience, it takes about 30-60 minutes for OptiMind to work.
 You should feel mild energy and focus boost.
 However, many people report they don’t feel any change when they take OptiMind.

 No, OptiMind is not a stimulant.
 It contains 14 ingredients, and only one (caffeine) is a true stimulant.

 Based on our research, OptiMind cannot show up on a drug test.
 It contains only natural ingredients which do not even need the FDA approvement.

-Greg Gostincar is the founder of Your Inception.
-He has been researching, testing and experimenting with nootropics since 2015.
-Greg is one of the most recognized researchers in the field of nootropics.
+Grega Gostincar, MSc, is the founder of Your Inception.
+He has been researching, testing, and experimenting with nootropics since 2015.
+Greg, a certified expert in nutrition and brain biohacking from Emory University, is one of the most recognized researchers in the field of nootropics.